 The short version

 Looking to book real estate photography in Grand Rapids or West Michigan?
-See our packages — Standard starts at $175 with 24-hour delivery.
+See our packages — Essential starts at $245 with 24-hour delivery.